rsohlot/rsohlot/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Product Engineer.
+- 🔭 I’m currently working as Data Engineer II.
-- 🌱 I’m currently learning Pytorch,spacy.
+- 🌱 I’m currently learning dbt,data mesh.
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ML.
+- 💬 Ask me about ML, Data Engineering,AWS.
 - 📫 How to reach me: rsohlot@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...